bigbigmdm/IMSProg/README.md

 ![CH341A black](img/ch341_black150.png)  ![CH341A green](img/ch341_green150.png)

-For setting the SPI chip parameters you can use the `Detect` button for reading chip parameters (JEDEC information reading) or manually setting it.
-The I2C and MicroWire EEPROM only manually selected.

 The chip database format is clone with EZP2019, EZP2020, EZP2023, Minpro I, XP866+ programmers.
 You can edit the database use the [EZP Chip data Editor](https://github.com/bigbigmdm/EZP2019-EZP2025_chip_data_editor)

 IMSProg IMSProg is a collection of tools: